brammmieee/DWARL/README.md

 ## Notes on Notation and Conventions

-In this section, we document the notation and conventions used throughout the codebase.
-This helps maintain consistency and makes the code easier to understand and extend.
+In this section, we provide documentation for the notation and conventions used in the codebase.
+This documentation ensures consistency and enhances code comprehension and extensibility.
+We adhere to SI units throughout the entire package, utilizing meters (m), meters per second (m/s), radians (rad), radians per second (rad/s), and other SI units.

+### Axis Systems

+In this system, the x-axis points to the right of the robot, the y-axis points forward, and positive rotation around the z-axis is clockwise.
+This choice is made to facilitate reasoning about similarities between Euclidean space and velocity space.

 ### Vector Entries

+The vector entries follow the following order.
+Note that the linear velocity v (velocity in the robot's positive y direction) is the second entry in the velocity vector to simplify plotting.

 - **XY Space**: `[x, y]`
 - **Velocities**: `[omega, v]`
 - **Polar Coordinates**: `[angle, dist]`

-This convention is used to make plotting more straightforward.

-### Axis Systems
-In this system, the x-axis points to the right of the robot, the y-axis points forward, and positive rotation around the z-axis is clockwise.
-This choice is made to make it easier to reason about similarities between Euclidean space and velocity space.

 ## Utilities